dayanandbarage/git-practice/README.md

 - git merge - Merges the changes between the different branches
 - git remote add - to add remote repository
 - git push - to push the details
+- git pull - to fetch and merge the details
 ## Practicing the -m command

 ## Commit Messages are important, they will show you what happened exactly.